-This is my collection of Albuquerque photos captured both on film and digital media over the past decade.
-Links to individual galleries of photos are categorized by location and include many of the most popular attractions in this fascinating city.
+This is my growing collection of Albuquerque photos captured both on film and digital media over the past decade.
+These photos highlight the attractions in Albuquerque that would be of most interests to tourists and visitors.
 I am constantly adding photos from my archives as time permits.
 So please bookmark us and return!

 Route 66, Albuquerque Photos